tonethar/IGME-230-GDD-Spring-2018/notes/weekly-notes.md

     - create gradebook, give everyone 100% (5/5) in attendance
     - post link to syllabus and schedule to mycourses welcome page
     - add a "links" module (i.e. folder) to the Content section, and add a hypertext link (that opens in a new window) to schedule.md
-    - email students welcoming them to the class, and send them the link to the course github repo, as well as the "Week 1A: Course Introduction" page.
-Request that they read this page and the syllabus prior to attending class.
+    - email students welcoming them to the class, and send them the link to the course github repo, as well as the [Week 1A: Course Introduction](../weekly/Week-01A-notes.md) - request that they read this page and the syllabus prior to attending class.
 - set up mycourses dropboxes for:
   - [Custom 404 Authorization ICE](../exercises/week-1/Custom_404_Auth_start.zip)
   - [PHP-1](php-1.md)